bintoro/ember-magic-resolver/README.md

 ## Module matching logic

-### A full example
+Magic Resolver does not undo the namespacing capabilities of ES6 modules.
 When the route `one.two.three` is requested, the resolver will look for modules and exports in the following order (export names in brackets):

 ```
 /{podDir}/one/two/three/route.js [default]